 The app currently features ‘Polmaise’ and ‘Devonside’ site routes, with ‘Gartmorn Dam’, ‘East Stirlingshire Villages, and ‘Dollar’ routes in development.
 The plan over the next two years is to expand across the Scottish coalfield.

-Further information is available on the Landscape Legacies of Coal webpage, Facebook page and Twitter profile.
+Further information is available on the Landscape Legacies of Coal Mining webpage, Facebook page and Twitter profile.
 To download the app, search for ‘Landscape Legacies of Coal’ on Apple and Android devices.

 Dr Mills will officially launch the app at a free event at 4pm on 18 April, at Creative Stirling.